What is an MRI?

 How is a mammogram done?

 The radiological technician places one breast at a time between two plastic plates, which press the breast to flatten it.
 You will feel pressure and possibly some discomfort for a few seconds.
 The flatter your breast is, the better the picture.
 Usually, two pictures are taken of each breast, one from the side and one from above.
-A screening mammogram appointment takes about 30 minutes from start to finish.
+Screening ultrasound of breasts may be done following the mammogram.
+A screening mammogram appointment takes about 1 hour from start to finish.

 How often should I get a mammogram?

-- Women 40 years and older: every one to two years
+- Women 40 years and older: Yearly screening.

 - Women who have had breast cancer or other breast problems or who have a family history of breast cancer might need to start getting mammograms before age 40, or they might need them more often